Skip to main content

 The minimum rate targets your inputs exactly.
 The recommended rate adds a buffer for downtime, scope creep, and volatility.
 Many freelancers quote using the recommended rate, then refine based on demand and delivery risk.

-Does this include payment processing or platform fees?+
+Does this include Stripe or PayPal processing fees?+

-No. If you use a payment platform, fees can reduce your net take-home.
-Model fees separately (for example, using a pricing/fee calculator) and bake them into your rate or invoice amount.
+No. Platform fees reduce your net take-home.
+Model them separately with the pricing calculator and bake the result into your rate or invoice amount.

 Is my data private?+